Top takeaways from day one of the 2024 Democratic National Convention

 Then, he took a jab at his Republican predecessor, Trump, who falsely claimed he lost through election fraud.
 “You cannot say you love your country only when you win.”

-He used the events of January 6 as a metaphor for the pessimism of the past — and the optimism that he said he and Harris have ushered in.
+Biden used the events of January 6 as a metaphor for the pessimism of the past — and the optimism that he said he and Harris have ushered in.

 “Now it is summer.
 The winter has passed.
 And with a grateful heart, I stand before you now on this August night to report that democracy has prevailed.
 Democracy has delivered.
 And now democracy must be preserved.”